Figure Out Amperage From Watts

 I = P / V

 This equation tells us that amperage is directly proportional to power and inversely proportional to voltage.
-This means that if the power increases, so does the amperage, but if the voltage increases, the amperage decreases (assuming power remains constant).
+So in practice, if the power increases, so does the amperage, but if the voltage increases, the amperage decreases (assuming power remains constant).

 Steps to Calculate Amperage from Wattage